gordbegli/dmca-claims/README.md

 ## DMCA Claims
-This site aims to make it easier for creators to file DMCA Copyright Claims.
+A directory of links to DMCA Takedown Forms.

 ## Contribute
 Feel free to add other companies and their forms to this list.